Course outline & essential info

 It was intense but I was expecting it.

 Feel my skiing has really improved.

-This is much more than a “ski junket” and will appeal to medics wanting to push their skiing standard, get a taste of ski touring and prepare for a mountain oriented expedition medic role.
-We welcome doctors and OHPs of all grades and ages who meet the skiing standard (see How well do delegates need to ski? below), and accept the obligatory accommodation arrangements and the dynamic, fluid nature of this course.
-This course especially appeals to WMT alumni who have experienced the high standard of WMT teaching and events but for many, this is their first WMT course – welcome!
-We now have alumni attending the ski course for a second time.
-Suitably motivated lay people with a strong wilderness medicine background are also welcomed but be aware the majority of students are doctors, hence the level of medical instruction is geared to this level.
+This is much more than a “ski junket” and appeals to mountain mad medics wanting to push their skiing standard, try ski touring and prepare for a mountain oriented expedition medic role.
+We welcome doctors and OHPs of all grades and ages who meet the skiing standard and accept the obligatory accommodation arrangements and the dynamic, fluid nature of this course.
 The course is limited to 10 participants.
-(We are unable to accept telemarkers or snowboarders, even on split boards.
-Sorry!)

-WMT books shared apartment or chalet accommodation for 7 nights on student’s behalf, Saturday to Saturday, with the first course skiing day on Sunday.
-The course concludes on Day 5 (Thursday) after skiing, enabling students to catch late flights home if necessary (9pm earliest to allow transfer time).
-In terms of flight times to book, the accommodation is normally available from 5pm and departure is by 10am (with no guarantee of early check-in or left luggage if you arrive early or leave later).
+WMT books shared apartment or non catered chalet accommodation for 7 nights on student’s behalf, Saturday to Saturday, with the first course skiing day on Sunday.
+The course concludes about 5pm on Day 5 (Thursday) after skiing, enabling students to catch late flights home if necessary though time can be tight (9pm earliest to allow transfer time) though most people stay until Saturday and ski together Friday.
+In terms of flight times to book, the accommodation is normally available from 5pm Saturday and the latest departure is by 10am the following Saturday.

 Ski & mountain outline programme